CaesarXInsanium/ArtOfComputerProgrammingNotes/mdbook/FundamentalAlgorithms/BasicConcepts/MathematicalPrelimenaries.md

 to a power to a full polynomial.
 The those types are used to convert factorial and ordinary powers to and from.
 Some more properties are defined but at this point I don't get shite.

+### 1.2.7 Harmonic Numbers

+Harmonic numbers show up rarely in mathematics, but understanding them hold the key to understanding algorithms in a way that I do not yet fully understand.

+Harmonics numbers are the defined to value n, as the sum of inverses of value k from 1 to n.
+This sum eventually converges.
+There is a way to approximate with value with a smaller expression, but I am to lazy to write it in Latex.

+This leads to Bernalli numbers which are defined in terms of harmonics sums but with some special things that I do not understand.

+At the end of the day the math is incomprehensible, for me at this point.